DablSi/pmdl-1-main/README.md

 ## Model

 For this solution, I use the `distil-bert` model from HuggingFace for Named Entity Recognition (NER).
-The backend uses model caching, optimized Docker configuration, and health checks.
-The frontend inputs text from the user and annotates different entities in it.
+NER is a personally interesting field of research.
+I chose it for this assignment to get more practice for the course project.
 The possible entity types are:

 - **MISC**: Miscellaneous entity
 - **PER**: Person’s name
 - **ORG**: Organization
-- **B-LOC**: Location
+- **LOC**: Location

 ## Repository Structure